mybest

 • Fluffy yarn cut into small pieces to mimic pet hair

-Test② Strong Suction Power (Tile)
+Suction Power (Tile)

-Strong Suction Power (Tile)
+Suction Power (Tile)

 Next, we tested each product on tile.
-We scattered 0.75 ounces of debris on the floor and passed each vacuum over it one time on regular strength, or its equivalent if there is no such mode.
+We scattered 0.75 ounces of debris on the floor and passed each vacuum over it once on regular strength, or its equivalent if there is no such mode.
 We checked if the vacuum cleaned the middle of the floor and up against the walls and looked for small debris that had fallen from the brush.
 The product got a high rating if all the debris was cleared away.
 We evaluated products with a single brush that can be used on any flooring more highly than those that require you to change the main brush when switching surfaces.

 • Colored sand